Facts & figures

 The global aviation industry has a goal of net zero carbon emissions by 2050, supported by accelerated efficiency measures, energy transition and innovation across the aviation sector in partnership with governments around the world.

-Worldwide, flights produced 914 million tonnes of CO2 in 2019.
-Globally, humans produced over 43 billion tonnes of CO2.
+Worldwide, flights produced 882 million tonnes of CO2 in 2023.
+Globally, humans produced around 43 billion tonnes.

 80%